 The FDA also cautions using testosterone products for low testosterone due to aging and reiterated that testosterone prescriptions are only approved for men who have low testosterone levels caused by certain medical conditions and confirmed by lab testing.

-A November 2013 study, published in the Journal of American Medical Association (JAMA), reported a 30 percent increase in risk for stroke, heart attack, and death in men age 60 and older who had been prescribed testosterone, compared to those who were not prescribed testosterone replacement.
+A 2013 study published in the Journal of the American Medical Association reported a 30 percent increase in risk for stroke, heart attack, and death in men age 60 and older who had been prescribed testosterone compared to those who did not take a testosterone replacement.

 Side effects associated with testosterone replacement drugs include the following:

 If you or a loved one have been harmed as a result of a defective drug—particularly suffering from a heart attack or stroke after taking a prescription testosterone replacement drug—contact the Indianapolis Drug Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.